National Restaurant Association

 The National Restaurant Association is a restaurant industry business association in the United States, representing more than 380,000 restaurant locations.
 It also operates the National Restaurant Association Educational Foundation.
-The association was founded in 1919 and is headquartered in Washington, D.C.
+The association was founded in 1919 and is headquartered in Washington, D.C., with an additional office on the 36th floor of the Willis Tower in Chicago.

 Lobbying

-The National Restaurant Association, widely referred to as "the other NRA" to distinguish itself from National Rifle Association, which shares the initialism, is a powerful lobbying force in Washington, DC and in state capitals.
-The association advocates to retain the minimum wage in the United States as well as laws requiring paid sick leave.
+The National Restaurant Association is a powerful lobbying force in Washington, D.C. and in state capitals, where it is widely referred to as "the other NRA" to distinguish itself from National Rifle Association of America, which shares the initialism.
+The association advocates to suppress the minimum wage in the United States as well as opposing laws requiring paid sick leave.
 In July 2013, it boasted that it had successfully lobbied against raises in the minimum wage, in part or in full, in 27 of 29 states and blocked paid sick leave legislation in 12 states.
 It also takes credit for halting any increase in the federal minimum wage for tipped employees, which has remained at $2.13 per hour since 1991.
 (The federal "basic combined cash & tip minimum wage rate" is $7.25 per hour).

 The NRA supported the Fighting Hunger Incentive Act of 2014 (H.R.
 4719; 113th Congress), a bill that would amend the Internal Revenue Code to make permanent extend and to expand certain expired provisions that provided an enhanced tax deduction for businesses that donated their food inventory to charitable organizations.
 The NRA argued that "the deduction for charitable donation of food inventory is a critical tool in alleviating hunger" because it "encourages donating the food to charity, by helping to offset the costs associated with preserving, storing and transporting the extra food."

 The NRA opposed the National Labor Relations Board's joint employer standard, but was unable to affect a change in legislation repealing the standard.

 Other programs

+The National Restaurant Association develops food safety training and certification program for restaurant employees.
+ServSafe, administered by the National Restaurant Association, and accredited by ANSI, provides training on foodborne illnesses and food allergens.